What’s On

 Laura says: ‘In 2026, I plan to take on 7 marathons for our 7th Anniversary, finishing with London 2026 where this time, I will run the whole marathon in my wedding dress.’

-While this assembly marks International Women’s Day (8th March), Laura will be bringing us a story for all time – of strength, purpose, and turning grieving into giving.
+While this assembly marks International Women’s Day (8th March), Laura brought us a story for all time – of strength, purpose, and turning grieving into giving.

 Support Laura